brendanzab/moniker/README.md

 }
 ```

-And here is a graph of the binders and variables at play:
+There's actually lots of name-binding at play here!
+Let's connect the binders
+to their corresponding binders:

 ```rust
 //            ?